A Guide to California Landlord Insurance

 By answering these questions, you can make a more informed decision about how much coverage makes the most sense for you and your property.
 That said, some California-specific considerations should factor into this decision-making process.

-Important considerations for California property insurance
+Important considerations for California rental insurance

 Here are some of the unique insurance considerations for California landlords: